righthandabacus/righthandabacus.github.io/_posts/2009-10-14-ba02-tcprobust.markdown

 Furthermore, we can avoid making spurious retransmission by adjusting the threshold for duplicated acknowledgement reaction (`dupthresh`).
 Instead of the default of 3, this value can be varying.
 Retransmission occurs only when the total duplicated ACK equals to dupthresh.
 There are several ways to adjust `dupthresh`:

   - Constant increase by 1 for every spurious retx
-  - Constant increase by $N$, the number of packets reordered, for every spurious retx
+  - Constant increase by $$N$$, the number of packets reordered, for every spurious retx
   - Set `dupthresh` to a EWMA of number of packets reordered
   - Delay the retx by a timer, if packets arrived before timer fires, do no retx